BasharEmon/BasharEmon.github.io/_pages/about.md

 <div id="translation" style="position: relative; top: -20px;"></div>
 ## <a name="translation"></a>mechanics for personalized medicine

-Looking ahead, I envision a research program that transforms biomechanics from a basic science tool into a clinical platform.
+Looking ahead, I envision a research program that leverages biomechanical insight to drive transformative advances in medicine.
 Key goals include:
 * **Mechanomarkers for Prognostics**
   Using machine learning on tumor histology and mechanical profiles, I aim to identify mechanical signatures (nuclear strain, stiffness, fiber architecture) that predict metastatic potential - a class of diagnostic tools I term “mechanomarkers”.